 This first ‘how to make your own planner’ post will cover making the contents of the planner itself, though the steps will be different depending on what you design for yourself.

 *Sidenote- if you don’t want to design your own system, I love these fabulous printable planner inserts by I Heart Organizing.
 Those would work as an already-existing option.
-I might also be able to email a blank copy of my system to you… email me if you think that’ll work best for you.

 You should probably buy your journal/hardbound book before you start designing (so that you can tailor your sizing).
 I did this part backwards (designed first, bought the journal second) and it worked fine, but it’d probably be smarter to do it the other way around.